Sakanoue no Tamuramaro: Military career

 He was the second person to be given the title of Sei-i Taishōgun (征夷大将軍).
 The first to receive this title was Ōtomo no Otomaro.

 It is said that the famous Tanabata festivals and parades of Aomori Prefecture (also celebrated in the city of Sendai in Miyagi prefecture), which draw over 3 million people to the prefecture a year, were popularised in remembrance of Sakanoue no Tamuramaro's campaign to subdue the tribal societies then living in Tōhoku.
 These annual matsuri are called the Nebuta festival in Aomori City and Neputa Festival (ねぷた祭り) in Hirosaki City.
 They feature a number of gigantic, specially-constructed, illuminated paper floats.
 These huge festival structures are colourfully painted with mythical figures, and teams of men carry them through the streets as crowds shout encouragement.
 Aomori's great nebuta lanterns are said to hark back to Tamuramaro's innovative strategy in that early ninth century campaign.
 According to legend, the taishogun is remembered for having ordered huge illuminated lanterns to be placed at the top of hills; and when the curious Emishi approached these bright lights to investigate, they were captured and subdued.
 Until the mid-1990s the prize awarded for the best float of the parades was called the Tamuramaro Prize.
 However, there is no historical record that Tamuramaro went farther north than Iwate Prefecture.

 Tamuramaro's name is linked with payments for construction projects at Kiyomizu Temple (Kiyomizu-dera) in the late 8th century.

+The Azuma Kagami tells a story of when Fujiwara no Toshihito had fought together with Sakanoue no Tamuramaro to subdue a gang of Emishi bandits that had stood in their way when the duo were passing through the Taya Caves on their way back to Kamakura.